Rallen13/pavilion-challenge/README.md

   - Email Address
   - The number of public repositories they have

-* There should be 10 Member Cards per page
+* There are 10 Member Cards per page
 * Styling with CSS and SCSS
-* The design is responsive
+* The design is fully responsive
 * Error handling for a broken URL